 Practice Preventive Care

 Emergency room visits can cost thousands — or tens of thousands of dollars.
-Taking preventative health measures such as not smoking, getting regular checkups or screenings, and practicing safe sex could reduce the chances of running into health problems.
+Taking preventive health measures such as not smoking, getting regular checkups or screenings, and practicing safe sex could reduce the chances of running into health problems.

 Ignore Pricey Workout Clothes